-NRPE is not the recommended way to monitor Windows hosts.
+NRPE is deprecated.
+This is not the recommended way to monitor Windows hosts.
 Please opt for WMI instead.
-This is more for legacy versions of NEMS Linux (ie., 1.0-1.3.x).
+NRPE documentation is here for legacy versions of NEMS Linux (ie., 1.0-1.3.x).

 The Nagios Remote Plugin Executor (NRPE) allows your Nagios Enterprise Monitoring Server to communicate with the Linux machines on your server to determine things like free disk space, CPU load, and detect possible issues that a simple ping can’t determine.

 As of NEMS 1.2 NSClient++ is optional for monitoring of Windows computers (thanks to the addition of WMIC).
 If you’d like to use it, please follow the directions below, otherwise use the provided WMIC-based check commands.

 This is not supported on modern NEMS Linux.